rust-lang/wg-async/rfc-drafts/stream.md

 The `FromStream` trait would provide a way to convert a `Stream` into something else.

-Implementing the `IntoStream` and `FromStream` traits on `Stream` is currently blocked on needing [`async fn` available in traits]( http://smallcultfollowing.com/babysteps/blog/2019/10/26/async-fn-in-traits-are-hard).

 These would need to provide similar iteration semantics as `Iterator`.
 * `for x in iter` uses `impl IntoIterator for T`
 * `for x in &iter` uses `impl IntoIterator for &T`